omgnetwork/honted/docs/batch_matching.md

 # Batch matching and execution for Honte-OmiseGO

+**NOTE**: both drafts are obsolete: first is broken and second hasn't really been delivered.
+FIXME: fix following link from posted in comments

 ## VWAP execution draft

 We give a generic description of the expected batch matching done by the exchange.